 2. How can I implicate the gym or the personal trainer’s employer in the lawsuit?

 Implicating the personal trainer’s employer is important.
-The personal trainer is unlikely to have the assets to fully compensate you.
+The personal trainer is unlikely to have the assets to fully compensate you (unless they have good personal trainer insurance).
+But the fitness industry often has deep pockets and large liability insurance policies.
 You can try to make the personal trainer’s employer liable through 2 legal arguments:

 - Vicarious liability, and